plesastapevka/plex-qbit-manager/README.md

 # QBitTorrent - Plex Manager for Unraid

+## Description

+This script listens for incoming events from Plex Webhooks and on `media.play` or `media.resume` pauses the seeding torrents on QBitTorrent.
+Similarly on `media.pause` or `media.stop` the paused torrents are resumed.

 ## Install guide

 Note: You need Plex Pass to enable Webhooks - without it, this won't work.

 1. In Plex web go to Settings > Webhooks and click on "Add Webhook".
-Type in the URL of your Unraid server on port 12000 by default (this is the port where the script listens for events), i.e. `http://192.168.1.5:12000`.
+Type in the IP address of your Unraid server on port 12000 by default (this is the port where the script listens for events), i.e. `http://192.168.1.5:12000`.

 2. Next, go to Unraid WebGUI > Docker tab > Scroll down to "Add Container".